snapm - Man Page

 Report output may be sorted by multiple user-defined keys using the --sort option.
 The option expects a comma separated list of keys, with optional + and - prefixes indicating ascending and descending sort for that field respectively.

-Display snapsets matching selection criteria on standard out.
+Display snapshot sets matching selection criteria on standard out.
 If the --members option is given individual snapshots are included in the output.

 Snapshot Commands

-Attempt to activate individual snapshots matching selection criteria.
-If no argument is given the command will attempt to activate all snapshots of all snapsets present on the system.
-If a snapshot or snapset name or uuid is specified then only matching volumes will be activated.
+Attempt to deactivate individual snapshots matching selection criteria.
+If no argument is given the command will attempt to deactivate all snapshots of all snapshot sets present on the system.
+If a snapshot or snapshot set name or UUID is specified then only matching volumes will be deactivated.

 Not all snapshot providers support optional activation for snapshot volumes: for these providers activate and deactivate have no effect on volume availability.

 Enable or disable snapshot autoactivation for individual snapshots matching selection criteria.
 Some snapshot providers (lvm2-thin) support optional snapshot volume activation when activating resources for e.g. at boot time.
-The snapshot autoactivate subcommand allows control of this behaviour for individual snapshots managed by snapm.
+The snapshot autoactivate subcommand allows control of this behaviour for individual snapshots managed by snapm.- snapm

 The list of fields to display is given with --options as a comma separated list of field names.
 To obtain a list of available fields run 'snapm snapshot list -o help'.
 If the list of fields begins with the '+' character the specified fields are appended to the default field list.
 Otherwise the given list of fields replaces the default set of report fields.